Nvidia™ Triton Server inference engine

 • CPUs: Specify how many CPUs the Triton container can use.
 Decimal values are allowed, so if set to 1.5, the container will use at most one and a half cpu resource.

 • GPUs: Specify how many Nvidia GPUs the Triton container can use.
 Allowed values are 'all' or an integer number.
 If there's no Nvidia GPU installed, leave the field empty.
+If the Nvidia Container Runtime is used, leave the field empty.

 • Timeout (in seconds) for time consuming tasks: Timeout (in seconds) for time consuming tasks like server startup, shutdown or model load.
 If the task exceeds the timeout, the operation will be terminated with an error.